philips-labs/bompare/README.md

 ![Coverage](coverage_badge.svg)
-# Bompare, a tool to compare a Software Bill-of-Materials
+# Bompare, a tool to compare the Software Bill-of-Materials from multiple sources

 ## Usage
 The `bompare` tool can be used to compare generated bill-of-materials files